Holidays are tough, especially when you do not have your family around.

-All my life I have associated Christmas with the winter season, and after moving to South Florida, this coming holiday won’t be the same as others.
+All my life I have associated Christmas with the winter season.
+After moving to South Florida, this coming holiday won’t be the same as others.

 Sucking It Up And Celebrating Life

-I have come to realize that we may never have the same winters here in Florida, but we have family time – isn’t that what really counts?
+I’ve come to realize that we may never have the same winters here in South Florida, but we have family time – isn’t that what really counts?

 They say holidays are the toughest times for families that are apart, and I have to agree.
-I love being able to spend more time with my boys, but I do miss my family and friends back North.
-I’m glad my boys keep me smiling during this tough time of the year.
+I love being able to spend more time with our boys, but I do miss my family and friends back North.
+I’m glad our boys keep me smiling during this tough time of the year.

-Whenever I feel down I remind myself of the following things:
+Whenever I feel down, I like to remind myself of the following: